tonyg/syndicate/FAQ.md

     character to turn off the corresponding trace facility; the default value of the variable is just the empty-string.

-  - For a more fine-grained approach, there are several ways to print specific patches/matchers inside your program:
+  - For a more fine-grained approach, there are several ways to print specific patches/tries inside your program:

     ```racket
-    pretty-print-patch     ;; (patch matcher matcher)
+    pretty-print-patch     ;; (patch trie trie)
-    pretty-print-matcher   ;; matchers *are* tries
+    pretty-print-trie
     patch->pretty-string
-    matcher->pretty-string
+    trie->pretty-string
-    matcher->abstract-graph
+    trie->abstract-graph
     abstract-graph->dot
-    matcher->dot           ;; handy for visualizing the trie structure
+    trie->dot           ;; handy for visualizing the trie structure
     ```
 * How do spawned processes communicate with one another?